 BodhGaia is the story of awakening to the dharma of evolution, ecology and cosmic spirituality.
 “Dharma” is not just the teachings of the Buddha and the writings of the early Buddhists in the sutras.
 “Dharma” means “law”, “all natural phenomena,” “what is”, reality, Dharmaecology is the dharma of relatedness, of the interconnectedness of all phenomena.
 BodhGaia is a telling of the story of the Buddha’s awakening under the Bodhi tree at Bodh Gaya, India, as BodhGaia, as the awakening (bodhi) to the reality (dharma) of the interconnectedness of all phenomena (Gaia), through evolutionary history, from the beginning of the universe to its completion.

 I have been writing on the Buddhist story of pratityasamutpada—dependent origination, or interdependence—as a story of ecology, the interconnection and mutual dependence of all things.
 I have been writing on the Buddhist story of karma and rebirth, and the dharma of Dependent Origination, as a story of evolution.
-I will be collecting and publishing my own writings on ecology, what I call “dharmaecology”, the eco-evolutionary reading of the dharma, in a website and future book that I call BhodGaia: Awakening to the Dharma of Ecology and Evolution.
+I will be collecting and publishing my own writings on ecology, what I call “dharmaecology”, the eco-evolutionary reading of the dharma, in a book I call BhodGaia: Awakening to the Dharma of Ecology and Evolution.